-Ideally, candidates for admission to Honours in Sociology and Socio-legal studies should have completed at least 8 units in Sociology, Social Policy, or Socio-legal Studies or related areas with Credit results,
+Ideally, candidates for admission to Honours in Sociology and Socio-legal studies should have completed at least 48 senior credit points with a credit average or above in the intended subject area.

-Students enrolling in Sociology Honours must have completed SCLG3602 Empirical Sociological Methods.
+Students enrolling in Sociology Honours must have completed SCLG3602 Sociological Theory and Practice.

 Students whose bachelor’s degree was undertaken at another university, or students who completed their Bachelor’s degrees at the University of Sydney more than two years ago, should contact one of the Department’s Honours Coordinators to discuss whether the classes they have taken are equivalent to these prerequisites.
 Highly motivated students who may not have completed all of the requirements are encouraged to contact one of the Departmental Honours Coordinator for more information about admission.